 The thresholds for intervention in Lewisham are based upon the London Continuum of Need.
 The London Continuum of Need provides descriptors for four levels of need.
-When there are children with additional needs, who may be vulnerable and showing early signs of abuse and/or neglect; their needs are not clear, this is the threshold for a multi-agency early help assessment to begin - Tier 2/Level 2, Early Help/Early Support.
+When there are children with additional needs, who may be vulnerable and showing early signs of abuse and/or neglect; their needs are not clear, this is the threshold for a multi-agency early help assessment to begin - Tier 2/Level 2, Early Help/Early Support, which is provided by a Family Thrive practitioner.